Computer-Engineering-Classes/Software-Patterns-Architecture/README.md

 # SW Patterns and Architecture

-Software Patterns and Architecture class.
+Exercises from class "Software Patterns and Architecture".

 ## Design Patterns: